RishabhMakes/Tattle-DataViz/README.md

 # Tattle-DataViz

 A Data visualisation to represent the thematic clusters in fake news identified using NLP methods.
-The [live version](https://services.tattle.co.in/khoj/dashboard/) is present at https://services.tattle.co.in/khoj/dashboard/
+The [live version](https://services.tattle.co.in/khoj/dashboard/) is present at https://services.tattle.co.in/khoj/dashboard/.

+Based on D3 ans JS

 Developed with the help of [Kruttika Nadig](https://twitter.com/KruttikaNadig) and [Denny](https://twitter.com/dennymades).
 It is a modified version of the [PyLDAvis](https://github.com/bmabey/pyLDAvis) Project.